Intracranial Hemorrhage

 - Hematologic monitoring for those at risk for hemorrhage due to bleeding disorders

-- 4 grades of intraventricular hemorrhage:
+- Four grades of neonatal IVH:

-- Grade II: intraventricular hemorrhage without ventricular dilatation
+- Grade II: IVH without ventricular dilatation

 - Vascular

-- Congenital vascular anomalies: aneurysm, AVM, cavernous hemangioma, arteriovenous fistula, vein of Galen malformation
+- Congenital vascular anomalies: AVM, aneurysm, cavernous hemangioma, arteriovenous fistula, vein of Galen malformation

-- Developmental/acquired vasculopathy: Ehlers-Danlos syndrome type IV, Moyamoya arteriopathy, sickle cell disease, hypertension (posterior reversible encephalopathy syndrome [PRES]), infective aneurysm, vasculitis (cocaine, inflammatory diseases), cerebral venous sinus thrombosis, hemorrhagic conversion of ischemic stroke, brain tumor
+- Acquired vasculopathy: hypertension, posterior reversible encephalopathy syndrome, reversible vasoconstricition syndrome, mycotic aneurysm, vasculitis (cocaine, inflammatory diseases), cerebral venous sinus thrombosis, hemorrhagic conversion of ischemic stroke, brain tumor

 - Traumatic